Wilton Center, Illinois

-Wilton Center is an unincorporated community in southern Will County, Illinois, United States.
+Wilton Center is an unincorporated community and census designated place (CDP) in southern Will County, Illinois, United States.
 It is located on flat land 10 miles northeast of Wilmington, 5 miles south of Manhattan, and 8 miles west of Peotone.
 It has a population of about 150.

 Geography

 U.S. Route 52 goes through Wilton Center.
 Other main roads are Cedar Rd., Peotone-Wilmington Rd., and Elevator Rd.
 Other roads in Wilton Center are Arsenal Rd. and Quigley Rd.
 Wilton Center is half surrounded by a forest preserve controlled by Will County.

 There is a church on Rt.
 52.

 Education

-Wilton Center is a part of Peotone School District 207-U. Wilton Center Elementary School was closed, after a 4–3 vote by the school board, upon the completion of the 2013–2014 school year.
+Wilton Center is a part of Peotone School District 207-U. Wilton Center Elementary School was closed, after a November 2013 vote by the board of trustees, resulting in a 4–3 outcome.
+The closure was effective upon the completion of the 2013–2014 school year.

+Demographics

+Wilton Center first appeared as a census designated place in the 2020 U.S. census.